jigyashu765/50-Days-50-Projects/README.md

 Start with the basics and build a strong foundation.

-Task Manager
+✅Task Manager
 Create a task manager to add, delete, and complete tasks. ✅

-Digital Clock
+✅Digital Clock
 Display the current time, updating every second. ⏰

-Calculator
+✅Calculator
 Build a basic calculator for everyday math. ➕➖✖️➗

-Random Quote Generator
+✅Random Quote Generator
 Show a new quote with each button click. 💬

-Color Flipper
+✅Color Flipper
 Randomly change the page’s background color. 🎨

-Counter
+✅Counter
 A simple counter with increment, decrement, and reset. 🔢

-Guess the Number Game
+✅Guess the Number Game
 Guess a number between 1 and 100 with hints. 🎲

-Temperature Converter
+✅Temperature Converter
 Switch between Celsius and Fahrenheit. 🌡️

-Modal Popup
+✅Modal Popup
 Open and close a stylish modal window. 📤

-Image Slider
+✅Image Slider
 Navigate a carousel of images with next/prev buttons. 🖼️

 🌈 Interactive UI Projects